DahnM20/ai-flow/README.md

 **AI Flow is particularly useful for content creation.** By enabling different GPT models to adopt different roles, AI Flow orchestrates the creation and evaluation of digital content, from social media threads to blog articles.

-Our primary goal with AI Flow is to democratize access to AI interactions, enabling anyone to create and manage their own AI networks right from their personal computer.
-In addition, we value your autonomy and control over costs.
 With AI Flow, you utilize your own OpenAI keys, giving you full authority over your budget.
 Importantly, the software runs locally on your machine, assuring you of privacy and control over your data and operations.

 ⚠️ Please note that very large input _(for example the transcript of a 1 hour podcast)_ may incur additionnal costs, because for this type of entry the default behavior is to split the input into chunks, create embeddings **(with the OpenAI API)**, and then use a similarity search to find the right items to answer the prompt.